Test HTTP Strict Transport Security (OTG-CONFIG-009)

 Black Box testing and example

-Testing for the presence of HSTS header could be done checking the existence of the HSTS header in the server's response in our favourite interception proxy, or using curl as follows:
+Testing for the presence of HSTS header can be done by checking for the existence of the HSTS header in the server's response in an interception proxy, or by using curl as follows:

 $ curl -s -D- https://domain.com/ | grep Strict